steelwheels/JSTerminal/Documents/UsersManual.md

 ![Boot window](./Images/boot-window.png)

 The word `jsh>` is called prompt.
 It encourage the input from the user.
-Type `ls -l Documents` on the window.
+Type `ls Documents` on the window.
 You will see the contents of `documents` folder:
 ````
 jsh> ls Documents
 iChats